 See this link for terms in local schools.
 In private schools these dates may differ, contact your private school for more information.

-Are local schools in Sweden good?
+Are the schools in Sweden of good quality?

-My child has special needs
+My child has special needs.

 Read more what applies on the page for The National Agency for Special Needs Education and Schools (SPSM) here.

 SPSM ensures that children, young people and adults – regardless of functional ability – have adequate conditions to fulfil their educational goals.
 This is done through special needs support, education in special needs schools, accessible teaching materials and government funding.